AnirudhG07/awesome-yazi/README.md

 ### Fetchers

-- [mime.yazi](https://github.com/DreamMaoMao/mime.yazi) - Replace the builtin `mime` plugin to speed up the identification of large files by using file extensions instead of file content to obtain the mime-types.
+- [mime.yazi](https://github.com/redbeardymcgee/yazi-plugins/tree/main/mime.yazi) - Replace the builtin `mime` plugin to speed up the identification of large files by using file extensions instead of file content to obtain the mime-types.

 ### NeoVim

 #### Nvim

 - [tfm.nvim](https://github.com/Rolv-Apneseth/tfm.nvim) - Neovim plugin for terminal file manager integration.
-- [DreamMaoMao/yazi.nvim](https://github.com/DreamMaoMao/yazi.nvim) - A Neovim Plugin for yazi terminal file browser.
 - [mikavilpas/yazi.nvim](https://github.com/mikavilpas/yazi.nvim) - A fork of DreamMaoMao/yazi.nvim with a bunch of additional features.
 - [fm-nvim](https://github.com/Eric-Song-Nop/fm-nvim) - Neovim plugin that lets you use your favorite terminal file managers.